 Over the last two decades, although the profiles of the curves observed in the four municipalities are very distinct, our analysis identifies a striking sociological regularity.
-In all four cases, consistent increases in aggregate homicide rates have been caused by armed conflict over the establishment of the factional dynamics that control the local criminal universes.
-The synopses of this conflict, analysed in Porto Alegre between 2013 and 2016, in São Luís between 2011 and 2014 and in Maceió between 2005 and 2011, clearly indicate that the presence of factionalisation, first inside the prisons and then manifesting itself in the streets, absorbs gangs and other small groups, bringing them into line with an overarching government of the criminal universe.
+In all four cases, consistent increases in aggregate homicide rates have been caused by armed conflict over the establishment of the dynamics among factions that control the local criminal universes.
+The synopses of this conflict, analysed in Porto Alegre between 2013 and 2016, in São Luís between 2011 and 2014 and in Maceió between 2005 and 2011, clearly indicate a process towards domination by factions, first inside the prisons and then manifesting itself in the streets, that absorbed gangs and other small groups, bringing them into line with an overarching government of the criminal universe.

 In all the cases, we know that regional factions were also responding to important changes in the national governance of the criminal universe, given the then two-decade long alliance between the CV and PCC.
 In São Paulo, this alliance dates back to the 1990s, and it was forged in Maceió in the 2000s and in Porto Alegre and São Luís in the 2010s.
-In all four cases, however, the correlated process of consistently rising homicide rates was established during this establishment, entirely linked to conflicts over the high profitability of transnational illegal markets, especially cocaine trafficking.
+In all four cases, however, the correlated process of consistently rising homicide rates was established during this alliance, entirely linked to conflicts over the high profitability of transnational illegal markets, especially cocaine trafficking.

 The short period analysed in São Paulo in 2006 is only intended to demonstrate our argument in a far more time-specific situation.
-Sharp variations in homicide rates in strict localities—such as this 70% rise in a single month—almost always indicate conflicts over factional dynamics.
+Sharp variations in homicide rates in strict localities—such as this 70% rise in a single month—almost always indicate conflicts over dynamics among factions.
 We shall now look at how the falls in homicide rates seem to be equally related to this same dynamic.

 Falling rates: a detailed explanation

 In Porto Alegre, homicide rates plummeted with the end of the war between the BNC and Antibala in 2018, returning to a level of 40 cases per 100,000 inhabitants, around which mark the rates fluctuated throughout virtually the entire historical series.
 Some relevant events contributed to the end of the clash, which had already become costly for both embolamentos.
 Before the war, the group that led the Antibala was unknown outside the city, but it took over two wings in the state’s largest prison in 2017, considerably strengthening its ability to participate in the illegal markets.
-From then on the dynamics of the vendettas hindered rather than contributed to their new intentions and capabilities.
-The BNC, on the other hand, were more interested in directing their efforts towards the interior of the state, in order to fight for control of the merchandise routes and territorial expansion through strategic cities—a strategy already being executed by the largest regional faction in Rio Grande do Sul, the Manos.
+From then on, the dynamics of the vendettas hindered rather than contributed to its new intentions and capabilities.
+The BNC, on the other hand, was more interested in directing its efforts towards the interior of the state in order to fight for control of the merchandise routes and territorial expansion through strategic cities—a strategy already being executed by the largest regional faction in Rio Grande do Sul, the Manos.